jss367/jss367.github.io/_posts/2018-07-08-kangaroos-and-wallabies-i-preparing-the-data.md

           wallaby6.jpg
 ```

-OK, let's start writing some code.
 We'll start by importing some libraries and providing the locations where the data are and where we want it to be.
-We'll use the [Class for Preparing Images](https://jss367.github.io/class-for-preparing-images.html), which helps in presenting the data in the way we need it.
+We'll use the [a tool I wrote called DataMaster](https://github.com/jss367/cv/blob/master/src/cv/data/data_prep/data_master.py) for preparing images, which helps in presenting the data in the way we need it.

 ```python